 Opioid pharmacotherapy in Victoria

-In Victoria, pharmacotherapy is prescribed in the community by accredited GPs or nurse practitioners and is most commonly dispensed in approved community pharmacies.
-An increasing demand for treatment coupled with a decreasing number of pharmacotherapy prescribers has resulted in a gap in service provision in this sector.
+In Victoria, pharmacotherapy is prescribed in the community by accredited GPs or nurse practitioners and is dispensed in approved community pharmacies.
+An increasing demand for treatment coupled with a decreasing number of pharmacotherapy prescribers has resulted in a critical gap in service provision in this sector.

 The Area 4 Pharmacotherapy Network (A4PN)

-A4PN works tirelessly to improve access to pharmacotherapy services in southern and eastern metropolitan Melbourne and offers a variety of supports for health professionals managing patients who are living with opioid use disorder.
+A4PN works tirelessly to improve access to pharmacotherapy services in southern and eastern metropolitan Melbourne.
+We offer a variety of supports for health professionals who work with patients that are living with an opioid use disorder.

 How medical practitioners can help

 In recognition of the safety and efficacy of buprenorphine pharmacotherapy, the Victorian DHHS Policy for Maintenance Pharmacotherapy for Opioid Dependence was amended in April 2021 to allow all medical practitioners to prescribe selected buprenorphine formulations for up to TEN (10) patients without undertaking the formal RACGP pharmacotherapy training.
 This is an important change to improve patient access to pharmacotherapy.

 The formulations which any general practitioner may prescribe are

 - Suboxone™ - buprenorphine/naloxone film (daily, regularly supervised dosing)